 - Generally, you shouldn't need to work on a part-time basis for more than three (3) weeks.
 If longer periods are needed and appropriate, Sedgwick will review your situation periodically (at least every 30 days).
-RB Benefits will not be paid if the duration of the part-time schedule is expected to last longer than the maximum benefit period. - Part-time days will generally be at least four (4) hours long. - Part-time days will generally not be used for intermittent absences, such as doctor's appointments, therapy, medical treatments, etc. - Rehabilitation Benefits are generally not used following a normal recovery period (for example, after a four (4) week recovery period for abdominal surgery that calls for a total recovery period of six (6) weeks, RB could be approved for two (2) weeks, taking the recovery period to a total of 6 weeks). - Rehabilitation Benefits may not be used in place of a leave of absence in a case of anticipated Disability (for example, preoperative appointments, or non-disabling discomforts of pregnancy).
+RB Benefits will not be paid if the duration of the part-time schedule is expected to last longer than the maximum benefit period. - Part-time days will generally not be used for intermittent absences, such as doctor's appointments, therapy, medical treatments, etc. - Rehabilitation Benefits are generally not used following a normal recovery period (for example, after a four (4) week recovery period for abdominal surgery that calls for a total recovery period of six (6) weeks, RB could be approved for two (2) weeks, taking the recovery period to a total of 6 weeks). - Rehabilitation Benefits may not be used in place of a leave of absence in a case of anticipated Disability (for example, preoperative appointments, or non-disabling discomforts of pregnancy).